 Avoid using any writing device that requires pressure to write on the optical disc such as a pencil or regular ink pen.
 Using minimal pressure to write is especially important with CD media, because the sensitive layers containing the stored information are very close to the top of the compact disc and in fact immediately underneath a thin top protective layer.
 Applying pressure will cause indents in the metal reflective layer within the disc and likely ruin the disk.
-For DVDs, the sensitive information layers are in the middle of the disc structure and for Blu-ray discs the information layers are completely at the other end of the disc.
-As a result, when pressure is applied, it will have less of an effect on these discs and metal layer damage is unlikely.
-Nevertheless, it is best to use as little pressure as possible when writing on any type of optical media just to be sure.
+By writing in the hub area, this is avoided because there is no metal layer and information in this location.

 Note that just because a manufacturer states that their archival markers or archival pens are safe for CDs and other disc media does not necessarily mean that this is so.
-Very little research has been performed to verify the safety of specific brands and types of markers in conjunction with their use on CDs and DVDs.
-Therefore, despite claims being made by manufacturers, it is best to stick with the basic rules already stated and summarized below.
+Very little research has been performed to verify the safety of specific brands and types of markers in conjunction with their use on CDs, DVDs, and Blu-ray discs.